WYLL

-WYLL (1160 AM) is a commercial radio station in Chicago, Illinois.
+WYLL (1160 kHz) is a commercial radio station in Chicago, Illinois.
 It originated as WJJD and broadcast some pioneering shows.
-It is owned by Salem Media Group and airs a Christian talk and teaching radio format.
+It is owned by Salem Media Group and airs a Christian radio format.
 The studios and offices are located in Elk Grove Village.
 Its daytime transmitter and two-tower array are located off Ballard Road near Interstate 294 in Des Plaines.
 The nighttime transmitter and six-tower array are off Deer Drive near Interstate 355 in Lockport.
-WYLL is powered with 50,000 watts, the maximum for commercial AM stations in the U.S. But it must use a directional antenna at all times to protect clear-channel station KSL in Salt Lake City, the dominant Class A station and several Class B stations on 1160 AM.

-WYLL features programs from national religious leaders such as Dr. David Jeremiah, John MacArthur, Rick Warren, Chuck Swindoll and Jim Daly.
-Some shows are also hosted by Chicago-area pastors.
-Hosts pay for time on WYLL and may use their shows to appeal for donations to their ministries.
+WYLL operates at 50,000 watts around the clock.
+However, unlike Chicago's other two 50,000-watt AM stations, WSCR and WLS, WYLL is a class B regional station, and has fewer protections from other stations than clear-channel WSCR and WLS.
+Its daytime signal provides at least secondary coverage to half of Illinois, as well as portions of Wisconsin (including Milwaukee), Indiana and Michigan.
+At night, it must adjust its coverage to protect clear-channel KSL in Salt Lake City, hence the different tower sites.